 Enter out choice as *

-Now code will check for condition and it will ask for two input numbers then enter number as 5 and 10 .
+Now code will check for conditions and it will ask for two input numbers then enter numbers as 5 and 10.

 I hope now you know how to create a calculator using eval function.